KrtinKhemka/Counterfeit_Detection/README.md

 Similar to how we solved Problem 1, we chose specific parameters which define a scoring system.
 These parameters are:
 1) Average review score for a particular product which is taken from the previous problem.
 2) Price reletive to other products of the same category
-3) Quality of the listing (Readability, richness, detail, etc.
+3) Quality of the listing (Readability, richness, detail, etc.)
 4) Sentiment Analysis

 The models have been coded on python and have been integrated with a React.js frontend through Flask.
 To create the ML and NLP models, sci-kit learn, tensorflow and NLTK has been used.

 The **USP** of our product is the extensive analysis giving an accurate score.
 The project is easy to scale and this can be achieved by using pre-trained models for image analysis, using a better dataset (considering database constraints).

+The UI of our frontend depicts the ease of integration into pre-exisitng amazon services.